Accessing Roth IRAs Through the Backdoor: A Workaround for High-Income Earners

 Developing an intelligent investment strategy is only the tip of the iceberg, if you want to maximize your wealth.
 A comprehensive financial plan should also consider other actions, such as reducing taxes as a way of generating alpha (outperformance) from your portfolio.
 After all, what you don’t pay in taxes each year is available to reinvest, and compound, over many years.
 A Backdoor Roth IRA is just one of many viable tools for reducing taxes and increasing your risk-free alpha.

-At Ascend Wealth Management, we find that utilizing all of the types of tax-advantaged accounts available to you (e.g., IRAs, 401(k)s, HSAs, 529s, etc.), knowing the optimal order in which to contribute to them, and taking distributions in a tax-effective manner, all serve to greatly enhance our clients’ wealth.
+At Ascend Wealth Management, we find that utilizing all types of tax-advantaged accounts available to you (e.g., IRAs, 401(k)s, HSAs, 529s, etc.), knowing the optimal order in which to contribute to them, and taking distributions in a tax-effective manner, all serve to greatly enhance our clients’ wealth.

 If you find the choices regarding your investments to be overwhelming, or don’t have the time to navigate the landscape on your own, it’s a good idea to find a reputable investment advisor to help you.
 At our firm, we find that many of our clients are plenty smart, but they’re also very busy and have other ways they would prefer to spend their time.
 They feel relieved to utilize the experience of a professional who deals with the same opportunities often.